About

 15+ years pharmacovigilance

-Reviews every interaction before it ships.
+Reviews interaction guidance before release.
 Owns the clinical accuracy bar — drug-supplement, supplement-supplement, and dose-summation reasoning.

 Integrative health practice